-After successful completion of this module, students will have in-depth knowledge on how to analyze the scientific literature and present a scientific paper on the governance, fairness and sustainability in agro-food systems.
-Moreover, students will be able i) procure and screen relevant literature, ii) conduct a systematic review of the scientific literature; iii) present scientific findings in front of their peers and v) entering and moderating a scientific discussion on their topic.
+After successful completion of this module, students will have in-depth knowledge on how to conceptualize, plan and conduct a research project concerning good governance, fairness and sustainability in agro-food systems.
+Moreover, students will be able to i) identify and structure a research topic, ii) build a conceptual framework for qualitative research; iii) applying qualitative research methods to a concrete research question; iv) develop a study instrument; v) conduct interviews for qualitative research; draft a scientific research report.
 The module thereby prepares students for the scientific work to be conducted in their master theses.

 The module is a seminar and provides students with in-depth knowledge of governance, fairness and sustainability grounded in economic theory.
-The seminar includes a set of lectures on selected topics concerning the governance, fairness and sustainability of food system.
+The seminar includes a set of lectures on governance, fairness and sustainability.